3 Negative Thinking Patterns to Avoid—What to Do Instead

 It’s tricky to identify negative thinking patterns because our thoughts feel so immediate and true.
 We have a habit of accepting them uncritically, without questioning.
 Also, worrying about something bad that may happen can draw you in, making you feel like you’re doing something about the problem, even when you’re making things worse for yourself.
 For some of us, overthinking can feel like a proxy for control.
 By keeping thoughts of the stressor in mind, we may feel like we can control what’s going to happen.
 In fact, many of life’s stressors are not controllable, so focusing too much on them just drains our mental and emotional energy and prolongs the body’s stress response.

-Following are three negative thinking patterns to avoid—and what to do instead:
+The following are three negative thinking patterns to avoid—and what to do instead:

 1. Negative Rumination